jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-4/chapter-1.md

 They are led by an invisible hand to make nearly the same distribution of life's necessities which would have been made, had the earth been divided equally among all its inhabitants.

-Thus, without intending or knowing it, they=
+Thus, without intending or knowing it, they:
 - advance the interest of the society, and
 - afford the means to multiply the species.